R K Vij

 R K Vij is a 1988 batch (41 RR) retired IPS Officer of the Chhattisgarh Cadre.
-He has just retired from the post of Director General of Police on December 31, 2021.
+He retired from the post of Director General of Police on December 31, 2021.

+Vij is one of the board advisors of Akancha Srivastava Foundation.
+He has worked on many cases with the foundation to address the address the cyber threats including cyber harassment, cyber stalking, cyberbullying, and others.

+He is also the columnist on notable news websites such as The Hindu, The Indian Express, New Indian Express and The Wire.